April 26, 2018 | Write: Leo Lagos (ladiaria)

-In your laboratory they are interested in the development of biomaterials and chemical tools, and you say that they are inspired by nature.
+In your laboratory you are interested in the development of biomaterials and chemical tools, and you say that they are inspired by nature.
 How is this engineering inspired by biology?

 Engineering inspired by nature is a new scientific discipline.
 Nature is huge, and it took millions of years to develop solutions, so it has a lot of experience and it surpasses us.
-Their experiments take billions of years and they are made with millions of subjects.
-We can learn a lot from it and, by trying to imitate it, one can get really interesting materials.
+Its experiments take billions of years and they are made with millions of subjects.
+We can learn a lot from it and, by trying to imitate it, one can get very interesting materials.

 When talking with experts in artificial intelligence, they almost always confess that although they are inspired by nature, they cannot imitate it.
 Does bioengineering do better?

 No, we cannot imitate it either.
 Nature is far more intelligent than us and has more experience.
 It’s as if we put a Ferrari in a time machine and sent it 5,000 years ago.
 The people of that time would have no idea what it is, they would not imagine that they could drive it, and yet they could use their wheels or their mirrors.
 That is, more or less, the relationship between nature and us.
 We are very far from understanding everything, but we can take some small ideas and use them in applications.
 It is something conceptual.
 We take some concepts, we understand maybe 5%, but for us it is new.
 If you have reasonable goals you can achieve something, but if you try to imitate nature and be as good as it, it is going to fail.